Programming idiom

-In computer programming, a programming idiom or code idiom is a group of code fragments sharing an equivalent semantic role, which recurs frequently across software projects often expressing a special feature of a recurring construct in one or more programming languages or libraries.
-This definition is rooted in the definition of "idiom" as used in the field of linguistics.
-Developers recognize programming idioms by associating and giving meaning (semantic role) to one or more syntactical expressions within code snippets (code fragments).
-The idiom can be seen as an action on a programming concept underlying a pattern in code, which is represented in implementation by contiguous or scattered code fragments.
-These fragments are available in several programming languages, frameworks or even libraries.
+In computer programming, a programming idiom, code idiom or simply idiom is a code fragment having a semantic role which recurs frequently across software projects.
+It often expresses a special feature of a recurring construct in one or more programming languages, frameworks or libraries.
+This definition is rooted in the linguistic definition of "idiom".

+The idiom can be seen by developers as an action on a programming concept underlying a pattern in code, which is represented in implementation by contiguous or scattered code snippets.
 Generally speaking, a programming idiom's semantic role is a natural language expression of a simple task, algorithm, or data structure that is not a built-in feature in the programming language being used, or, conversely, the use of an unusual or notable feature that is built into a programming language.

 Knowing the idioms associated with a programming language and how to use them is an important part of gaining fluency in that language.
 It also helps to transfer knowledge in the form of analogies from one language or framework to another.
 Such idiomatic knowledge is widely used in crowdsourced repositories to help developers overcome programming barriers.

 Mapping code idioms to idiosyncrasies can be a helpful way to navigate the tradeoffs between generalization and specificity.
 By identifying common patterns and idioms, developers can create mental models and schemata that help them quickly understand and navigate new code.
 Furthermore, by mapping these idioms to idiosyncrasies and specific use cases, developers can ensure that they are applying the correct approach and not overgeneralizing it.